57blocks/website-article/articles/Document Information Extraction with Large Language Models/README.md

 ### **Data Annotation**

 Data annotation for information extraction is notably challenging.
-Annotators, particularly for specialized articles, must be professionals or experts to ensure annotation’s accuracy and completeness.
+Annotators, particularly for academic papers, must be professionals or experts to ensure annotation’s accuracy and completeness.
 Reading articles is time-consuming, especially with thousands of documents.
 Initial annotation efforts began with a few papers, gradually increasing to dozens, and eventually hundreds or thousands as the program developed.
 However, this quantity still falls short of reflecting the overall distribution realistically.
 While programs can alleviate some initial annotation work, manual validation remains necessary, with the required time increasing alongside text volume.

 ## 8. **Conclusion**